 Whether I’m in a crepe mood, craving egg puffs or dreaming of green tea Pocky, this Japanese mini market has always satisfied my sweet tooth.
 You can always smell the crepes a block away, and this is more than enough to convince me that I do in fact need dessert.

 As I’ve gotten older, I usually opt for a more low-key night out.
 The dive bars in the Richmond neighborhood like Stars and Plough or Tradr Sams for a tiki-style dive bar fit the bill.
 Polk Street is also a favorite, where I can get an apple fritter at midnight at Bob’s Donuts, after hanging out at the Lush Lounge.

-Are you a San Francisco fan?
-What is on your ideal day itinerary?
+What is on your ideal San Francisco itinerary?